What is a Business Plan?

 At this stage, you are looking for larger investments, strategic alliances, or expansion into new international markets, hence your business plan should outline a clear growth strategy and include in-depth financial analysis.
 It should also demonstrate your capacity to handle operational complexity and scale successfully.

-What’s The Difference Between a Pitch Deck and a Business Plan
+Pitch Deck Vs. Business Plan

 While both a business plan and a pitch deck are used to convey information about a company, they differ in format, breadth, and audience.
 Although pitch decks are synonymous with start-ups, they can be used by any organization regardless of age or maturity.